 Minutes, treasurer's reports and account books of a German social club established in Warren County in 1856.
 Books contain membership lists and records of the Schuetzenfest sponsored annually since the club was founded.

-Records of a German savings and loan association organized in 1871 and rechartered twice before it received a permanent charter and took its present name in 1908.
+Records of a German savings and loan association in Washington, Missouri, organized in 1871 and rechartered twice before it received a permanent charter and took its present name in 1908.
 Includes charter, bylaws, minutes of board meetings, and lists of stockholders.
 Minutes were kept in German until September 4, 1918.

 Waye, William, Papers, 1852-1894 (C0440)

 Letters of a German family in both Germany and the U.S.